dinaayoub/reading-notes/401/class-32.md

 ## Preview

-1. Which 3 things had you heard about previously and now have better clarity on? hooks, and how  to use them
+1. Which 3 things had you heard about previously and now have better clarity on? built in state and effect hooks, and how  to use them
 2. Which 3 things are you hoping to learn more about in the upcoming lecture/demo? more of the built in hooks like use reducer
-3. What are you most excited about trying to implement or see how it works? the wrapping mentioned in question 2
+3. What are you most excited about trying to implement or see how it works? the wrapping mentioned in question 2, and "custom hooks" in general

 ## Preparation Materials